Uplift » Talking to Clients About Legal Funding

 Lawsuit funding is expensive

 Even the absolute best rates in lawsuit funding come out to about 30% per year.
-The average 30 year mortgage rate in the US is hovering just under 4%.
+The average 30-year mortgage rate in the US has historically hovered around 4%.

 At the end of the day, your client will do whatever they think is best, but it’s important to give clients the tools they need to make good choices.